openPMD/openPMD-standard/STANDARD.md

 Scalar, Vector and Tensor Records
 ---------------------------------

-In general, all data sets shall be stored as homogenous arrays or matrices respectively, depending on the (spatial) dimensionality of the record they represent.
+In general, all data sets shall be stored as homogeneous arrays or matrices respectively, depending on the (spatial) dimensionality of the record they represent.